 This was a compelling headline usually attributed to McKinsey almost 20 years ago; although there have been similar claims since.
 Unfortunately, this statistic seems to have been repeated over the years with little significant improvement.
 Respected industry bodies such as Harvard Business Review and Forbes Magazine continue to reinforce the claim that large scale change still isn’t delivering the kind of value that it was put in place to achieve.
 So why is delivering organisational change so difficult?

-So why is this the case?
-Dr John Kotter explained what he believed to be the cause of many problems associated with transformation in his 1995 book; 'Leading Change'.
+In his 1995 book, ‘Leading Change‘, Dr John Kotter explains what he believes to be the cause of many problems associated with transformation.
 He believed that many issues were caused by managers treating the change as an event rather than a process.
 This means that rushing a stage or even skipping one altogether is likely to reduce momentum or even derail the change.

 Please fill out the form below to receive a link to your whitepaper on How to deliver Organisational Change.